TEALSK12/2nd-semester-introduction-to-computer-science/lesson_202_casting.md

 Students will be able to...
 * Define and identify: string, casting, floating point, integer
 * Describe different representations of data in python
-* Convert from one data type to another datatype
+* Convert from one data type to another data type

 ##Materials/Preperation
 * [Do Now Handout]